Lemora: Plot

 It becomes evident that Lemora highly covets Lila, bathing her and attempting to soothe her.
 While alone, Lila is violently attacked by her father, who appears severely mutated.
 He attacks Solange, killing her, before Lemora chases him away with a torch.
 Lemora explains that some of the townspeople of Astaroth have become sick, and refers to an impending ceremony in which Lila will participate.
 After reading a diary of a child in Lemora's home, she soon realizes the truth: Lemora is a vampire who feeds upon children and is holding her father captive.
 She is also the unofficial queen of the Astaroth vampires, and plans to turn Lila into one of her own.

 While trying to escape, Lila embarks on a nighttime journey through the town of Astaroth, witnessing the two types of vampires: one faction is like Lemora herself, relatively human in behavior and appearance, while the others are mutated or perhaps regressed, far more feral in behavior and monstrous in form; and the two groups are at war.
 Meanwhile, the Reverend, who is seeking Lila, manages to retrace her steps.

-After a climactic battle which leaves most of the vampires dead, Lila is forced to kill her own father, who has become one of the degenerates.
+After a climactic battle which leaves most of the vampires dead, Lila is forced to kill her own father.
 As she weeps over his corpse, Lemora approaches her and offers her comfort by her vampire's kiss.
 When the Reverend shows up not long after, he finds Lila willing, even eager to kiss him.
 He resists at first, then he gives in.
 That is when she drives her fangs into his throat and drains his blood, watched over by a smiling Lemora.